 What We Do

-We run gel band samples on our Lumos mass spectrometry platforms, or for lower sensitivity submissions we use our Q-Exactive HF or Orbitrap Elite mass-spectrometry platforms, using a short reverse-phase LC-MS/MS method.
-We identify proteins from samples using our in-house data analysis pipeline (CPFP).
-We provide an Excel summary of identifications, and access to full results online.
+We run gel band samples on our Lumos mass spectrometry platforms, or for lower sensitivity submissions we use our Orbitrap Elite mass-spectrometry platform, using a short reverse-phase LC-MS/MS method.
+We identify proteins from samples using Proteome Discoverer 2.2, and e-mail you an Excel summary of identifications.

 What You Must Do